-To evaluate the goodness of fits between the models (PRIISM, and CLEAN as a comparison) and the observation, we calculated the reduced-chi-square $\tilde{\chi}^{2}$ using the azimuthally averaged visibility profiles (see Appendix 4 in \cite{yamaguchi_alma_2024} in details).
-Figure \ref{fig:vis_profile} shows that PRIISM models have resulted in $\tilde{\chi}^{2}$ of around unity as well as the CLEAN models, meaning both models agree with the observations on the visibility domain.
+To evaluate the goodness of fit between the models (PRIISM, with CLEAN as a comparison) and the observations, we calculated the reduced-chi-squared $\tilde{\chi}^{2}$ using the azimuthally averaged visibility profiles (see Appendix 4 in \citealp{yamaguchi_alma_2024} for details).
+Figure \ref{fig:vis_profile} shows that the PRIISM model images yield $\tilde{\chi}^{2}$ values around unity, similar to the CLEAN models, meaning both models agree with the observations in the visibility domain.

 The situation changes when we consider the image domain.
-We see a patchy pattern in the CLEAN model image (see Figure \ref{fig:clean_images}), which is attributed to the underlying assumption that the multi-scale CLEAN models the disk structure by the summation of components of emission having different size scales but mismatch with a ground truth \citep{cornwell_multiscale_2008}.
+The CLEAN model image exhibits a patchy pattern (see Figure \ref{fig:clean_images}), which can be attributed to the underlying assumption that the multi-scale CLEAN represents the disk structure as a sum of emission components at different size scales but with a mismatch to the ground truth \citep{cornwell_multiscale_2008}.
 This assumption itself is not enough to adequately model the expected smooth disk structures.
 The PRIISM image reconstructs smoother structures than the CLEAN model and therefore seems more reasonable.
-This is because, with the adoption of multi-resolution regularization using TSV, a precise smooth image that maintains consistency with the observations can be reconstructed using PRIISM.
+This is because, with the adoption of multiresolution regularization using TSV, a precise smooth image that maintains consistency with observations can be reconstructed using PRIISM.